spirilis/RTC_B/README.md

 at 9:00AM every day of the week.

-There are two types of periodic ticks; one that is capable of kicking off from as often as 64 times a second to as infrequent as once a second.
-(Actually, it can kick off once every 2 seconds, but for simplicity this library doesn't support that).

-The other periodic tick kicks off as frequent as 16384 times a second to as infrequent as 128 times a second.
+There are two types of periodic ticks; one that is capable of kicking off from as often as 64 times a second to as infrequent as once a second (Actually, it can kick off once every 2 seconds, but for simplicity this library doesn't support that), and one that kicks off as frequent as 16384 times a second to as infrequent as 128 times a second.

 Both are configured with the same `.attachPeriodicInterrupt()` function, but the RTCPS IRQ used to service the interrupt is chosen based on your specified divider.
 Only one function may be registered to a particular RTCPS interrupt at a time;
 any attempts to add more interrupt functions will fail (returning _false_).
-Interrupt functions may be deactivated by supplying the pointer to the function to `.detachPeriodicInterrupt()`.
+Interrupt functions may be deactivated by supplying the pointer to the user callback function to `.detachPeriodicInterrupt()`.

 `rtc.attachScheduledInterrupt(int day, RTC_DOW dayofweek, int hour, int min, RTC_INTERRUPT_HANDLER userFunc)`
 This configures the Alarm interrupt.
 Any options which are specified with -1 are disincluded in the alarm definition